 - By riverboat, St Katherine Pier and Tower Pier are a short walk away on the north bank and London Bridge Pier is a short distance away on the south bank.

 - Tower Hill Coach and Car Park is the closest car park to Tower Bridge.
-It’s situated at 50 Lower Thames street, London EC3R 6DT.
+It’s situated at 50 Lower Thames Street.